swaptacular/swpt_debtors/README.md

    that all incoming SMP messages for the debtors stored on the PostgreSQL server instance, are routed to this queue.

-   Also, the following [RabbitMQ exchange] must be configured on the broker instance:

-   - **`debtors_out`**: For messages that must be send to the accounting authority.
+   Also, a [RabbitMQ exchange] named **`debtors_out`** must be configured on the broker instance.
+This exchange is for messages that must be send to the accounting authority.
 The routing key will be an empty string.

    **Note:** If you execute the "configure" command (see below), with the environment variable `SETUP_RABBITMQ_BINDINGS` set to `yes`, an